 Rob launched the formidable and unique aggregation website Access Interviews.com in January 2008.
 A.I became a valuable resource for thousands of users for many years, but it was closed in September 2015 after Rob finally accepted that a viable financial model could not be found.
 He decided to reign in his philanthropic activities.

 In early 2011, Rob created The Definite Article, a weekly Q&A interview column for the Daily Mail’s Weekend magazine.
 It was hugely popular with readers and quickly became a must-have publicity outlet in the celebrity world.
 Rob set up and conducted all interviews for 370 columns and brought in an extraordinary array of personalities to Weekend.
-Then, in May 2018 , the column was suddenly and inexplicably cancelled – without any contact or explanation from the magazine’s editor.
-A most odd way to work.
+The last column appeared in May 2018.

 Rob has always been driven to create other ventures beyond journalism and currently has numerous books, business ventures and creative projects at various stages of development…